 Want to make whole wheat protein pancakes?
 Give this recipe an added protein boost by replacing half of the buttermilk with plain Greek yogurt.
 If necessary, add more buttermilk or water to adjust the batter thickness to your preference.

-Kitchen Tools for Making Easy Whole Grain Pancakes
+Equipment Recommendations for Easy Whole Grain Pancakes

 Are whole grain pancakes good for you?